SuperMayo/rehpere/_pages/master/master-en.md

 <br>

-You can consult the general model of the master:
+You can consult the general model of the master (in the process of being validated):

 - [Maquette S3](/assets/pdf/maquette_S3.pdf)